As summertime quickly approaches, vacations are planned and school is being let out.

 The summer auto collision!

-Its not always easy making rules when your the parent of a teenage driver itching to get behind the wheel.
+Our Greenville personal injury attorneys know it’s not always easy making rules when your the parent of a teenage driver itching to get behind the wheel.

 According to statistics, teenagers are at greater risk for car accidents as they enter the “Hundred Deadly Days” in June, July and August.

 There have been more wrongful deaths of teenage drivers during this period than any other time of year according to our Atlanta personal injury law firm.